needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 ![XR Controller Menu](images/xr-controller-input-menu.png)

+See [Set the interaction profile](xref:openxr-project-config#interaction-profile) for instructions on setting a profile.

 ### Mapping between OpenXR paths and Unity bindings

 The OpenXR specification details a number of `Interaction Profiles` that you can use to suggest bindings to the OpenXR runtime.
 Unity uses its own existing XRSDK naming scheme to identify controls and devices and map OpenXR action data to them.